stefan6419846/image-to-pdf/README.md

 ## License

-This package is subject to the terms of the HPND license.
+Like *Pillow*, which most of the code is based upon, this package is subject to the terms of the HPND license.